 (ii) a data slicer for a pivot table or a table

 (iii) a VBA control such as a button linked to a macro

 These can be tricky to find, so try to work smarter not harder.
 What have you copied or otherwise changed in the spreadsheet since you opened it last time and didn’t get a message that the file was linked to one or more external sources?
 Then this is likely to be the cause of the link and can make it easier to find.
 Review those elements and you can maybe find and amend / remove the link as appropriate.

 If that doesn’t help you, then you can find and review each element (e.g. each graph) in turn.
-Graphs and pivot tables are easy to identify.
+Charts and pivot tables are easy to identify.
 You can find conditional formats and data validation using F5 (goto), special, then select conditional formats or data validation and OK.